What Are the Symptoms of Iron Deficiency?

 Experience shortness of breath

 If you are experiencing symptoms of iron deficiency, it is imperative to get medical treatment as soon as possible.
 Your doctor may prescribe a combination of dietary adjustments and iron supplements such as FeraMAX®, aPolysaccharide-Iron Complex (PIC) which is proven to provide patients with symptom relief with low instances of side effects.
 FeraMAX® is available in non-prescription form at your pharmacy.
-Ask your physician or pharmacist about the benefits of iron supplementation with a PIC such as FeraMAX®, and the best course of action for your treatment.
+If you think you may have iron deficiency you can use our symptoms checker.
+Take the results to your physician or pharmacist and ask about the benefits of iron supplementation with a PIC such as FeraMAX®, and the best course of action for your treatment.

 - Centers for Disease Control and Prevention.
 Iron deficiency – United States, 1999–2000.MMWR 2002;51:897–899.